 Circumference near tip: 2.2m

 Circumference at rear: 2.8m

-Diameter of bore of barrel: 28cm
+The diameter of the bore of the barrel: 28cm

-Thickness of barrel at tip: 21.6cm
+The thickness of the barrel at the tip: 21.6cm

 Firing Power of Jaivana Cannon

 Different sources have different information.
 It is said that the cannon was fired by Jai Singh II only once I 1720 as a test fire.
 Muhammad Shah attended the test fir.
 Legends say that the cannon could fire up to 40KM, whereas some say that its firing range was up to 35Km.
 In some sources, the range is mentioned as 22Km and 11Km.
 Due to lack of proper mathematical and scientific calculations, the range of Jaivana was never calculated.
 The tourist guides claim that the test fire was done towards Chaksu.
-They also say that the fire caused great impact and made a depression on ground where there is a pond now.
-As per the legends, the cannon was placed near a water tank so that the gunner would dive in to the tank in order to escape the shock waves but due to the heavy shock-waves during the firing, along with him eight other soldiers and one elephant was killed.
+They also say that the fire caused a great impact and made a depression on the ground where there is a pond now.
+As per the legends, the cannon was placed near a water tank so that the gunner would dive into the tank in order to escape the shock waves but due to the heavy shock-waves during the firing, along with him eight other soldiers and one elephant was killed.

-Government started Treasure Hunt in Jaigarh Fort
+The government started Treasure Hunt in Jaigarh Fort

-It was rumoured that the treasure of Kachwaha kings was stacked somewhere in the fort which also included the water tank.
-The then PM Indira Gandhi ordered search campaign for the same during 1975.
+It was rumored that the treasure of Kachwaha kings was stacked somewhere in the fort which also included the water tank.
+The then PM Indira Gandhi ordered a search campaign for the same during 1975.
 The Income Tax department also carried out a search with the help of metal detectors in 1977.
 But nothing was found.
-It is said that the treasure was discovered by Rajasthan government and has seized it.
+It is said that the treasure was discovered by the Rajasthan government and has seized it.